bohr-app/changelogger/README.md

 Run: `bohr-cglg`, the CLI will then ask you whether you want to:

+- `Stash new log entries for a future update`
+- `Start a new feature`
+- `Close current feature`
-- `Make a new changelog entry`
+- `Create a new release`
 - `Build the CHANGELOG.md file`

-### Making a new changelog entry

-After selecting the option `Make a new changelog entry`, you will be guided through the process of creating a new version of your progect, and all related operations.

-#### Versioning

-`@BOHR/changelogger` will ask you what kind of update you are making, based on the [Semantic Versioning](https://semver.org/spec/v2.0.0.html) specifications:

-- _patch_: for making backwards-compatible bug fixes;
-- _minor_: for adding one or more functionalities in a backwards-compatible manner;
-- _major_: for making incompatible API changes.

-You can also skip this step by setting the `updateType` variable when running the command `bohr-cglg` (see #Options).
+### Stashing new log entries for a future update

+Allows you to add changes to a temporary property in `changelog.json`.

-You will then be asked what kind of change you want to add to the logger:
+You will be asked what kind of change you want to add:

 - _added_: for new features;
 - _changed_: for changes in existing functionality;